 Comments are welcome!

-Posted on July 14, 2018, in An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Painting in General, Pastel Painting, Photography, Quotes, Studio, The West Village, Working methods and tagged amazing, art-making, artists, calling, celebration, challenges, continue, countless, creative, devotion, endless, expect, external, fakers, fellow, hangers-on, hard-fought, innate, making, matter, obstacles, older, passion, pastel paintings, pastels, patience, persistence, postcards, process, progress, reasons, reward, separates, stamina, Studio, tirelessly.
+Posted on July 13, 2019, in An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Painting in General, Pastel Painting, Photography, Quotes, Studio, The West Village, Working methods and tagged amazing, art-making, artists, calling, celebration, challenges, continue, countless, creative, devotion, endless, expect, external, fakers, fellow, hangers-on, hard-fought, innate, journey, making, matter, obstacles, older, passion, pastel paintings, pastels, patience, persistence, postcards, process, progress, reasons, reward, separates, stamina, Studio, subscribers, tirelessly.
 Bookmark the permalink.
 20 Comments.